csr632/react-svs/README.md

-# React-Svs
+# react-svs

+Homepages of this package: [github](https://github.com/csr632/react-svs) and [npm](https://www.npmjs.com/package/react-svs).

-React-Svs is a light-weight, type-safe state management tool for React.
+react-svs is a light-weight, type-safe state management tool for React.
 It is designed to achieve three goals:

 1. **Share** state within a subtree of React components.
 2. **Update** the shared state with predefined routines.
 Every React components within the subtree can call the update routines.
 3. **Fully utilize Typescript**.
-When you are accessing the shared state, or calling the update routines, React-Svs will infer all the type info for you, so you can benefit from all the Typescript magic like intelliSense, type-checking and jump-to-definition.
+When you are accessing the shared state, or calling the update routines, react-svs will infer all the type info for you, so you can benefit from all the Typescript magic like intelliSense, type-checking and jump-to-definition.
    > The type inference is achieved mostly with these Typescript feature: [mapped types](https://www.typescriptlang.org/docs/handbook/advanced-types.html#mapped-types), [type inference in conditional types](https://www.typescriptlang.org/docs/handbook/advanced-types.html#type-inference-in-conditional-types).

 ## Demonstration

-If you use React-Svs and Typescript, you can call state-updating routines in a type-safe manner.
+If you use react-svs and Typescript, you can call state-updating routines in a type-safe manner.
 You can benefit from all the Typescript magic like intelliSense, type-checking and jump-to-definition:
 ![](./doc/demo1.gif)
 ![](./doc/demo2.gif)
 You can refactor state-related code more easily and safely: